Now this is a salad made for summer! It has fresh garden green beans, ripe tomatoes, Parmesan, and pancetta.

 - Kosher salt and freshly ground pepper

-- 1/2 cup Parmesan cheese (Parmigiano Reggiano) shavings, chopped
+- 1/2 cup Parmesan cheese (Parmigiano Reggiano) shavings (about 2 ounces), chopped

-2 In a small bowl, mix the honey and sherry vinegar.
-Set aside.
+In a small bowl, mix the honey and sherry vinegar.

-4 Bring a medium saucepan of generously salted water to a boil.
-Add the beans and cook until tender, about 5 minutes.
+Once the salted water is boiling, add the beans, return to boiling, and cook until tender, about 5 minutes.
 Drain the beans.
 Put beans into a large serving bowl.
 Add the tomatoes.

 Heat the oil in the skillet that was used to cook the pancetta on medium heat.
 Whisk in the vinegar honey mixture.
 Turn the heat up and continue to whisk as the mixture boils and blends.